ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 nvcc --version
 ```
 It should show: nvcc not installed but can be installed by sudo apt install nvidia-cuda-toolkit.
+### Manual Installation:
 Download cuda 10.1 from this website: https://developer.nvidia.com/cuda-10.1-download-archive-update2.
 Click on Linux--->x86_64--->Ubuntu--->18.04--->runfile (local), you will get the installation method.
 Now, run the following commands in the terminal:
 ```
 wget http://developer.download.nvidia.com/compute/cuda/10.1/Prod/local_installers/cuda_10.1.243_418.87.00_linux.run
 sudo sh cuda_10.1.243_418.87.00_linux.run
 ```
-There are some post installation instructions.
+### Post Installation Instruction:
 Just add 2 lines to your .bashrc file & save it.
 The .bashrc file is a hidden file & it is in the home directory.
 Press 'ctrl+h' to find it.
 ```
 export PATH=/usr/local/cuda-10.1/bin${PATH:+:${PATH}}
 export LD_LIBRARY_PATH=/usr/local/cuda-10.1/lib64\ ${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
 ```
+### Check Installation:
 To check the installation, open a new terminal & run:
 ```
 nvcc --version